Arsenal, Napoli, Frankfurt advance in Europa League

 After four consecutive draws in all competitions — including 2-2 at Shakhtar Donetsk last week in the first leg — Eintracht Frankfurt celebrated a 4-1 victory and advance 6-3 overall.

 Forward Luka Jovic scored his sixth European League goal this season for a 1-0 lead in the 23rd.
-It was 2-0 just four minutes later after Sebastien Haller converted from the penalty spot, sending goalkeeper Andriy Pyatov the wrong way.
+It was 2-0 just four minutes later after Sebastien Haller converted from the penalty spot.
 Haller added his second and substitute Ante Rebic also scored late in the game.

 ANCELOTI ADVANCES